roger-otrevizan/roger-otrevizan/README.md

 - 🔭 I’m currently working with WordPress and Elementor on freelance jobs.
 - 🌱 I’m learning Ruby, because I like it. :}
-- 💬 Ask me about: tech, religion and anime.
 -  ⚡ Basic tech skills: PHP, Java, C++, Ruby.

 <!--